JithuMon10/Velora-AI-Powered-Multi-Modal-Travel-Assistant/README.md

 <p align="center">
   <strong>Velora is an intelligent transit planner that combines AI, smart routing, and real-world mapping to orchestrate seamless multi-modal trips.</strong>
   <br />
-  From bus and train hops to last-mile taxi legs, Velora handles the complexity of travel planning in one unified interface.
+  From bus and train hops to last-mile taxi legs, Velora handles the ity of travel planning in one unified interface.
 </p>

 ---